XavierAD1w/data-analytics-portfolio/README.md

 ---

-## Identified Problems and Data-Driven Solutions
+## 💡Identified Problems and Data-Driven Solutions

 ### Problem 1: Ballot Invalidation Hotspots (The Gokana/PHC Case)
 * **Observation:** Gokana and Port Harcourt City recorded significantly higher rejected votes (1,000+ each) compared to the state average.